Tom Brophy (rugby): Rugby union career

 Brophy made his international début on 8 February 1964 at Twickenham in the England vs Ireland match.

 Of the 8 matches he played for his national side he was on the winning side on just one occasion.

 He played his last match for England on 26 February 1966 at Colombes in the France vs England match.

 Brophy's union career finished in 1966 when, on 3 October, he signed for Barrow.
 He had been due to appear in the first England RU trial at the end of the week.

 Rugby league career

 Within a year of joining Barrow, Brophy was in the team that made it to the 1967 Challenge Cup Final.
 This had been the first appearance in a decade.
 They lost before a crowd of 76,290 to Featherstone Rovers 17-12 despite going into the game as favourites.

 In 1972 he signed for Rochdale Hornets in an exchange deal that took Joe Chamberlain to the north Lancashire club.
 Here, Brophy did his best work in the centre, forming a good partnership with Norman Brelsford.

-Tom Brophy played right-, i.e. number 3, in Rochdale Hornets' 16–27 defeat by Warrington in the 1973–74 Player's No.6 Trophy Final during the 1973–74 season at Central Park, Wigan on Saturday 9 February 1974.
+Tom Brophy played right- in Rochdale Hornets' 16–27 defeat by Warrington in the 1973–74 Player's No.6 Trophy Final during the 1973–74 season at Central Park, Wigan on Saturday 9 February 1974.